rakkasjs/rakkas-realworld/readme.md

 **End-to-end tests** use `cypress` and they test the common interaction scenarios.
 They are located in the `cypress` directory.

 ### Porting to other database systems
-Thanks to Prisma, **Rakkas RealWorld** can run on MySQL/MariaDB or PostgreSQL (and possibly others) as well as on SQLite.
+Thanks to Prisma, **Rakkas RealWorld** is known to be able to run on MySQL/MariaDB or PostgreSQL  as well as on SQLite.
 Just follow these steps:

 1. Change the `provider` in the file `prisma/schema.prisma` to `mysql` or `postgresql`.
 2. Remove the `prisma/migrations` directory and its contents.